 2. Legendary movie producer Joel Silver flexed his muscles on set

 Once the script was greenlit, Joel Silver was brought on board to produce.
 In his first meeting with screenwriter Jeb Stuart, he said “it’s nothing personal, but you’re going to get fired.
 You are fired!
 This has nothing to do with the script, I love the script, but I don’t know you.
 I gotta make a movie & I gotta make a movie fast, this is how it’s gonna be.”
 However, the film’s other producer Lawrence Gordon protected Stuart and kept him on for further re-writes.

 3. Re-writes changed the tone of the original screenplay

 Steven E. de Souza was brought on to inject some light into the script.
-Stuart’s re-writes were faithful to the tone of the book which had McClane’s daughter as a cocaine addict, mixed up with Chilean fascists.
-De Souza removed some of the darkness from the script, introduced new characters like Uli (Al Leong) and security guard Eddie (Dennis Hayden) and added the light interplay between McClane and Gruber.
+Stuart’s re-writes were faithful to the book’s tone, which had McClane’s daughter mixed up with cocaine and Chilean fascists.
+De Souza removed some of the darkness from the script and added the light interplay between McClane and Gruber.
+He also wrote new characters like Uli (Al Leong) and security guard Eddie (Dennis Hayden).

 Hans Gruber and his crew

 4. Shane Black was responsible for the movie title

 The title of Die Hard came from Lethal Weapon (1987) writer Shane Black.
 It was his original title for The Last Boy Scout (1991) but Joel Silver managed to convince him to hand it over when they worked together on Predator (1987).
 Nothing Lasts Forever author Roderick Thorpe was furious about the name change.
 He confronted Silver who told him “the best thing that ever happened to your book is this movie.”